 The T/3 was the Luftwaffe training variant.
 Several found their way into Portuguese service.

 I have not included the later two engine G.91Y in the above list as it is only a G.91 in the most nominal of senses.
-Beyond a passing resemblance and a designation that suggests it being a member of the G.91 family, the G.91Y was a completely different aircraft nose to tail that didn’t have a single component in common with the single seat G.91 line.
+Beyond a passing resemblance and a designation that suggests it being a member of the G.91 family, the G.91Y was a completely different aircraft nose to tail that didn’t have a single component in common with the single engine G.91 line.

 The Gina Today and Further Reading